Fabrizio-Caruso/CROSS-LIB/README.md

 ## CURRENTLY SUPPORTED SYSTEMS AND ARCHITECTURES

-Cross-Lib can be used to build games for about 200 different vintage systems (computers, consoles, hand-helds, arcade boards, scientifica calculators, etc.).
+Cross-Lib can be used to build games for about 200 different vintage systems (computers, consoles, hand-helds, arcade boards, scientific pocket calculators, etc.).
 A partial list of the supported systems with their status is in:

 https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/STATUS.md